Music in Leeds: Alternative rock

 The Wedding Present formed in Leeds in 1985, in 1992, they managed to match Elvis Presley's world record of having 12 UK top 40 singles in a single year.

 Cud formed in Leeds in 1987, their first recording was a 1987 Peel Session.
 They went onto amass three top 40 singles.

 Leeds indie rock band the Bridewell Taxis formed in 1987, with their first performance being to a crowd of 600.
 Their 1990 single Honesty gained significant traction from publications such as NME, however its music video was eventually banned from MTV due to its depiction of the band members committing theft.

 In the mid-2000s, a scene of pop-centric indie rock groups gained prominence in Leeds through bands such as the Kaiser Chiefs and the Pigeon Detectives.
 From within this scene, came a sub-sect of more experimental groups like ¡Forward, Russia!, Sky Larkin and This Et Al.

-The late–2000s saw the emergence of a more aggressive alternative rock scene primarily based in Hyde Park, around venues such as the Brudenell Social Club and the Pack Horse.
+The Guardian credited the grunge revival of the late 2000s and 2010s to have originated in Leeds, with bands including Dinosaur Pile-Up, Pulled Apart by Horses, Old Romantic Killer Band and Wonderswan, as well as nearby groups Above Them and the Tempus.
+These bands adopted elements of grunge as a rejection of the locally-dominant New Yorkshire scene of clean-production indie rock.
+The city produced other acts in the movement including Forever Cult and Furr.
+The scene primarily based in Hyde Park, around venues such as the Brudenell Social Club and the Pack Horse.
 Two prominent groups in this scene were Dinosaur Pile-Up and Pulled Apart by Horses, who both formed out of the 2007 breakup of Mother Vulpine.
 Both saw significant commercial success, having performed at the Dr. Martens store in London and at Reading and Leeds Festivals.
 Dinosaur Pile-Ups 2015 album Eleven Eleven peaked at 169 on the UK Albums Chart.

 Alt-J formed at Leeds University in 2007, in 2012 they won the Mercury Prize for their debut album An Awesome Wave.